mahesh-lute-9/java-learning-journey/README.md

 **Legend:** ✅ Completed · 🟢 In Progress · ⚪ Upcoming · 🔍 Exploring early

-> **Note:** Phase 1 is complete.
+> **Note:** Phase 1 is complete (Days 1–15), finishing with the full Strings topic including String internals, StringBuilder, and StringBuffer.
 Phase 6 (JVM Internals) has been partially explored out-of-order — understanding how the JVM works early makes everything else click faster.
 This roadmap tracks high-level phases; the Progress Log below captures daily detail.

 ---